-California State Route 1 (also called Highway 1) is the highway that runs along most of the state’s Pacific coastline.
-With stretches of beaches, cliffs, forests, hills, and mountains, this roadway provides an especially scenic route to the numerous attractions and cities along the coast.
+California State Route 1 (also known as Highway 1) is the highway that runs along most of the state’s Pacific coastline.
+With stretches of beaches, cliffs, forests, hills, and mountains, Highway 1 provides an especially scenic route for a road trip to the numerous attractions and cities along the coast.

 The highway is designated as an “all-American road,” and is often considered the best coastal scenic route in all of North America, if not the world.
 Although it’s definitely not the fastest way to travel the length of the state, it’s by far the most beautiful.

-We’ve put together a roadmap for your next adventure along Highway 1.
+Below is an itinerary for your next road trip adventure along Highway 1.

 - Length: 655 miles (1,055 kilometers)